 - Pennsylvania – Northwest: 043300738

 - Pennsylvania – Philadelphia: 031000053

 - Pennsylvania – Pittsburgh: 043000096

-These numbers are valid for use on ACH, wire transfers, and Direct Deposit.
+These numbers are valid for use on ACH, wire transfers, and Direct deposits.
 Thus, if you are intending to receive money or send one to any PNC account, bookmark this article!